stargazer/django-icetea/README.md

 ```

-Running the buildout should take care of everything.
+Running the buildout should take care of everything, and make package
+``icetea`` available in your project.

 ## Philosophy